open-intent-io/open-intent/bindings/nodejs/modules/open-intent/project-skeletons/rest-chatbot/docker/README.md

     docker build -t chatbot .

-The following line will start your chatbot service on port 3000 with the ability to test as a CLI program
+The following line will start your chatbot service on port 8080

-    docker run --rm -e SERVICE_PORT=3000 -e DEBUG=true -v $(pwd)/custom_res:/usr/src/res -it -p 3000:3000 chatbot
+    docker run --rm -v /path/to/custom/res:/usr/src/chatbot/res -it -p 8080:8080 chatbot

-If you don't need the CLI but only the REST API just remove the DEBUG env variable and the interactive terminal from the above command line

-    docker run --rm -e SERVICE_PORT=3000 -v $(pwd)/custom_res:/usr/src/res -p 3000:3000 chatbot